Keynote speakers: José E. Muñoz and Ernesto Quiñonez

 Subject Area: Latin Americans & Latinos - Identity Issues & Cultural Stereotypes

 PCA/ACA & Southwest/Texas Popular Culture and American Culture Associations Joint Conference

 San Antonio, TX

-Abstract or Panel Proposal submission deadline: October 15, 2010
+Abstract or Panel Proposal submission deadline: December 15, 2010

 Conference hotel: Marriott Rivercenter San Antonio

 101 Bowie Street, San Antonio, Texas 78205 USA